-▲ • The operating temperature of this product is -10° to 40° C. It does not meet the standard operating temperature for military-grade application (-55° to 125° C), which is required to endure greater environmental variability.
-Operate the product appropriately and only for applications that meet the operating temperature range requirements of that grade.
+▲ This product does not meet the standard operating temperature for military grade application (-55°to 125° C/-67° to 257° F), which is required to endure greater environmental variability.
+Use the product for applications that meet the operating temperature range requirements of that grade.